Health and Physical Education

 Yes.
 WWPS provides 30 days advance notice to all parents, allowing them an opportunity to preview the specific materials and a process to opt their child out of the instruction.
 See below for more information.

 K-4: Sexual education is not taught in grades K-4.
 Rather, the lessons are focused on social and emotional learning, a process of building awareness and skills in managing emotions, setting goals, and making good choices.
-The curriculum used is called Harmony SEL and is accessible for free from their website.
+The curriculum used is called Purposeful People and is accessible for free from their website.

 Grade 5: Lessons focus on helping students understand and respect personal boundaries, develop healthy friendships, and gain a basic understanding of human growth and development (puberty) and ensure that students get age-appropriate instruction on affirmative consent and bystander training.